As of April 2019, there will be 20 Integrated Care Systems in England.

 “It emphasises community care delivered through local hubs with a theoretical reduced demand on hospital services.
 It recommends an increase in independent sector providers and introduces Personal Care Maternity Budgets.
 Personal Care Budgets commoditise and monetise the system.
 They add layers of unnecessary complication, increase expense, fragment accountability and lead to an accounting nightmare.

 44 Local Maternity Systems have been established.
 The systems have been introduced without consultation, peer review, pilot studies or effective oversight from public health or parliamentary scrutiny.
 They are small-scale Integrated Care Systems.”

-West Yorks and Harrogate Integrated Care System has set up a “Better Births’ Local Maternity Service And now the closure of Pontefract Hospital Maternity Unit is threatened.
+West Yorks and Harrogate Integrated Care System has set up a “Better Births’ Local Maternity Service And now the closure of Pontefract Hospital Maternity Unit (Friarwood Birth Centre) is threatened.
 Is this the result of the “reduced demand on hospital services” that the National Maternity Review theorised?
 Or just another cut?

 Means-tested personal health budgets for care closer to home

 As hospital services are centralised, cut and moved out into large scale GP and community health services networks and hubs, the official blurb is that patients will be cared for “closer to home”.
 Patients’ beds at home will be considered as “hospital beds at home.”